Skip to content

 In 1910, Henri Desgrange, the Tour’s founder and director, decided to introduce mountain stages into the race to make it even more challenging.
 The Pyrenean stages were added, including climbs like Col du Tourmalet, and Col d'Aubisque which were among the most difficult ascents the cyclists had ever encountered.

 The Col du Tourmalet, in particular, was considered an almost insurmountable obstacle.
-Stretching over 17 kilometers with an average gradient of 7.4% and reaching an altitude of 2,115 meters, the climb was a nightmare for the riders, many of whom had never faced such a challenge before.
-As they ascended the mountain, exhaustion, hunger, and the physical strain began to take their toll.
+As the cyclists ascended the mountain, exhaustion, hunger, and the physical strain began to take their toll.

 Octave Lapize, a French cyclist and one of the favorites to win the 1910 Tour, was among the leading group of riders on the Tourmalet.
 As the climb progressed, Lapize, like many others, found himself struggling to cope with the steep gradients and poor conditions.
 Riders were not only cycling but also frequently dismounting to push their bikes through the roughest sections of the climb.